genomech/exoclasma-index/README.md

 # exoclasma-index

-Reference Sequence and Capture Intervals Preparation for ExoClasma Suite
+Reference Sequence and Capture Intervals Preparation for ExoClasma Suite.